 The current change is not in response to any update to the most popular standard in project management, the PMBOK® Guide, but rather due to a PMI - Role Delineation Study (RDS).
 A role what, you say?
 About every 3-5 years, PMI assembles a steering committee to determine if the PMP exam is current and relevant to the responsibilities of project managers today.
 So, it evaluates emerging practices, modern trends, knowledge, and skills required to address it.
 The last time PMI ever did that was in 2015.
 And, now with the current RDS in 2019, PMI has made the single biggest change ever to the PMP exam content and outline.

-There are two major changes that are occurring with the new PMP exam:
+There are several major changes that are occurring with the new PMP exam:

 |PMI Talent Triangle®||New PMP Exam Domain|

 PMI has also changed the format in which the exam outline presents the responsibilities or tasks of a project manager under each domain which will be explained in the paragraphs below.
 There are several more in-depth and detailed changes incorporated in each of the individual tasks.
 There are several parallels between the tasks from the sunsetting PMP exam and the upcoming new PMP exam.
 We will update this document as we analyze and receive new information.